gotmax23/fedrq-mirror/README.md

 This project follows the REUSE specification.
 In general:

 - Code is licensed under GPL-2.0-or-later.
 This is the same license as dnf.
+- Configuration and repo files in fedrq/data/ are `UNLICENSE`ed
 - fedrq.spec is licensed under MIT to match Fedora
-- Configuration and repo files in fedrq/data/ are `UNLICENSE`ed

 ```
 SPDX-License-Identifier: GPL-2.0-or-later AND Unlicense AND MIT
 ```

+The RPM and Python package metadata doesn't have the `AND MIT` portion, as they don't contain the specfile.

 [CONTRIBUTING.md]: https://git.sr.ht/~gotmax23/fedrq/tree/main/item/CONTRIBUTING.md